 Ignoring productivity gains, which is a separate discussion, the total profits accumulated may be used for various purposes, and no matter the demand, if there is a constant money supply (no additions from previous investment cycle), total system profits cannot increase (will more likely decrease), profit used to increase production will generate more costs and will not be matched by added profits in the future.

 The capitalist production system has a built-in lack of demand that cannot satisfy supply.
-Demand created from wages does not complement available supply --- the surplus generated by the workers, which is the profit, and unwanted goods generate supply without immediate demand.
+Demand created from wages does not complement available supply -- the surplus generated by the workers, which is the profit, adds to the supply.
 Credit and Federal Reserve quantitative easing fulfill the demand by generating additional funds to soak up the excess supply and equalize the system.
 These funds barely accomplish that task without enabling any additional multiplication of investment.
 Additional investment comes from the additional profit made from the monetary expansion.

 Keynes "investment multiplier" only describes the way the system works -- sell the goods in one investment cycle, and, if there is additional profit due to the added money supply, start a new investment cycle that is slightly greater than the previous.
 The renowned economist iterated in mathematical terms what all adequate company managers knew -- if you turn over inventory quickly and replace it with new inventory, the enterprise can earn a lot of bucks.

-From the end of year 2008 to the end of year 2016, government debt monetization, not all of which circulated in the money supply, increased by $3.5 trillion, and the money supply increased by $5 trillion, but the GDP, which includes the service sector, increased by only $3.9 trillion.
-Where is the multiplier?
-Evidently, government revenue, which transferred income, plus some re-investment supported a portion of the added employment, while part of the Fed quantitative easing lay dormant or supported a speculative stock market.
+From the end of year 2008 to the end of year 2016, government debt monetization, not all of which circulated in the money supply, increased by $3.5 trillion, and the money supply increased by $5 trillion, but the GDP increased by only $3.9 trillion.
+Where are the multipliers?
+Evidently, government revenue, which transferred income, plus some investment supported a portion of the added employment, while part of the Fed quantitative easing either lay dormant, or, more likely, raised asset prices and supported a speculative stock market.

 HOME PAGE MAIN PAGE